madetech/handbook/guides/security/device_admin_profiles.md

  - Spotify
  - Evernote

- For Mac users, any app downloaded fro the App Store is considered safe to install on your device.
+ For Mac users, any app downloaded from the App Store is considered safe to install on your device.